 - Noble Dreams, Wicked Pleasures: Orientalism in America, 1870-1930.
 The Sterling and Francine Clark Art Institute, Williamstown; The Walters Art Gallery, Baltimore; Mint Museum of Art, Charlotte.
 2000-2001.

 - L'Orientalisme, de Delacroix a Kandinsky.
 Musees royaux des Beaux-Arts de Belgique, Brussels; Kunsthalle der Hypo-Kulturstiftung, Munich; Musée des Beaux-Arts, Marseille, Marseille.
 2010-2011.

-Provenance Edwin Lord Weeks [date and mode of acquisition unknown]; Edwin Lord Weeks Collection Sale, American Art Galleries, New York, March 15-17, 1905, no. 269; Henry Walters, Baltimore, 1905, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Edwin Lord Weeks Collection Sale, American Art Galleries, New York, March 15-17, 1905, no. 269; puchased by Henry Walters, Baltimore, 1905; by bequest to Walters Art Museum, 1931.

 Credit Acquired by Henry Walters, 1905

-Download Images Add to Collection Share on Twitter Share on Facebook Creative Commons License
+Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License